rum1887/rum1887/README.md

 I recently won a bounty @unitaryHACK 2023.
 Checkout my contributions at https://unitaryhack.dev/hackers/rum1887/

-Interested in web3 and AI.
+Interested in web3 and AI and everything FOSS ofc